Swatch of No Ground Marine Protected Area: Location and shape

+During periods of low sea level, large parts of the Bangladesh continental shelf were exposed as land.
+The Ganges and Brahmaputra rivers then flowed farther south than they do today.

+These rivers carried large amounts of sediment toward the shelf edge.
+Some ancient river channels were connected to the valley that developed into the Swatch of No Ground.

+After the last Ice Age, sea level rose and flooded the shelf.
+The river channels became underwater features, while the Swatch of No Ground continued to carry sediment through turbidity currents into the deep Bay of Bengal.

 Biodiversity

 The area has notable biodiversity of oceanic fauna such as cetaceans, sea turtles, fish, and sea birds.
 Among these, local populations of cetaceans have been the primal focus of past studies; core species include Bryde's whales, spinner dolphins, Indo-Pacific bottlenose dolphins, Indo-Pacific humpback dolphins, pantropical spotted dolphins, Irrawaddy dolphins, Indo-Pacific finless porpoises, and species with less-frequency include minke whales, rough-toothed dolphins and false killer whales.
 Some of these species are genetically unique and endangered.

 There are a number of other notable species in the area, such as whale sharks, hammerhead sharks, tunas, groupers, hawksbill turtles, olive ridley turtles, masked boobies, great black-backed gulls, crested terns, swimming crabs, and so on.